Pontins

-Pontins is a British company operating holiday parks in the UK, founded in 1946 by Fred Pontin.
-Since 2011, it has been owned by Britannia Hotels.
+Pontins was a British company operating holiday parks in the United Kingdom, founded in 1946 by Fred Pontin.
+It was acquired by Britannia Hotels in 2011.

 Pontins specialises in offering half-board and self-catering holidays featuring entertainment at resorts, or "holiday parks", as they have branded them.
 Accommodation is usually in the form of chalets (which Pontins calls "apartments").

+In 2022, it was rated the worst British holiday park chain out of a field of 19 in a survey by consumer association Which?

+As of April 2024, two of the remaining Pontins resorts (Brean Sands and Pakefield) were closed to the public for a temporary but extended period due to serving as accommmodation for construction workers on nearby projects.